adrian19lb/aggregator-updater/README.md

 # aggregator-updater
-Simple library for evaluating aggregators fullness by listned values.
+Simple library for evaluating aggregators fullness by listened values.